kyrr1s/kyrr1s.github.io/_posts/2025-12-04-abusing-elf-header-forgotten-fields.md

   Section header string table index: 27
 ```

-For simplicity, we'll use the field names from the `readelf` output here and later, i.e., instead of `e_ident` we'll say `Magic`, and so on.
+For simplicity, we'll use the field names from the `readelf` output here and later, i.e., instead of `e_ident` we'll say `Magic`.

-Here's a brief description of the purpose of the fields (possible field values are not of interest to us here):
+Here's a brief description of the purpose of the fields:
 - `Magic` - ELF file identifier
 - `Class` - program bitness
 - `Data` - program byte order